Uber… or I Guess Grab Your Way to These Cool and Obscure Corners of Singapore

 Image credit: @msspegasus | Instagram

 As one of Singapore’s last undammed rivers, Sungei Khatib Bongsu is a far cry from Singapore’s concrete jungle.
 The peaceful tranquility of the mangrove is definitely a respite from the bustling city life.
 If you are feeling a little more adventurous, why not try kayaking through the mangroves?
-It is great way to explore the mangrove and immerse yourself in the lush greenery as well.
+It is a great way to explore the mangrove and immerse yourself in the lush greenery as well.
 Rest assured that there have been no sightings of crocodiles to date!

 Address: Yishun Avenue 6, Singapore 768959